Photorefractive-based on-chip optical power limiter against light-injection attacks in quantum key distribution: Introduction

-Quantum key distribution (QKD) provides theoretically unconditional security by leveraging the quantum no-cloning theorem and one-time-pad encryption\cite{bennett20147,scarani2009security,lo1999unconditional,shor2000simple}.
-However, imperfections in practical devices expose QKD systems to security threats, broadly categorized into source-side and detection-side attacks\cite{makarov2009controlling,makarov2006effects,lydersen2010hacking,qian2018hacking}.
-Light-injection attacks, where malicious light is injected into transmitters and receivers to steal information, constitute a major category including Trojan horse attacks\cite{jain2014risk,gisin2006trojanhorse,tan2021chipbased}, laser damage attacks\cite{makarov2016creation,huang2020laserdamage,ponosova2022protecting,zheng2019practical}, laser seeding attacks\cite{lovic2023quantified,sun2015effect,peng2023defending,xiao-ling2020hacking,anqi2019laserseeding}, induced-photorefractive attacks\cite{ye2023induced,lu2023hacking,han2023effect}, and femtosecond-pulse-injection attacks\cite{kang2025effect}.
-While measurement-device-independent (MDI) QKD has successfully addressed detection-side loopholes\cite{lo2012measurement}, both MDI (source-side) and traditional protocols like BB84 remain vulnerable to light-injection attacks\cite{lu2023hacking}.
-Common countermeasures, such as isolators, filters, and optical power monitoring, exhibit various limitations.
-These limitations include susceptibility to specific attacks\cite{tan2022external,makarov2016creation,ponosova2022protecting}, restricted operational wavelength ranges\cite{fadeev2025opticalpumping}, and difficulties in on-chip integration.
-Optical limiters\cite{zhang2021securing,alagappan2024onchip,yan2014chipintegrated,peng2023defending}, primarily relying on thermal effects, exhibit high response thresholds and significant insertion loss under light-injection attacks.
-Critically, these methods only limit the injected attack power but do not prevent the leakage of key information.
-Thus, designing a practical and universal defense unit against light-injection attacks remains a critical challenge for QKD systems.
+Quantum key distribution (QKD) provides theoretically unconditional security\cite{bennett20147,lo1999unconditional}, yet its practical implementation is challenged by physical-layer attacks that exploit imperfections in real devices\cite{makarov2009controlling,lydersen2010hacking,qian2018hacking}.
+Light-injection attacks, where malicious light is injected into transmitters and receivers to steal information, constitute a major category including Trojan horse attacks\cite{jain2014risk,tan2021chipbased}, laser damage attacks\cite{makarov2016creation,huang2020laserdamage,ponosova2022protecting}, laser seeding attacks\cite{lovic2023quantified,sun2015effect,peng2023defending,xiao-ling2020hacking,anqi2019laserseeding}, blinding attacks\cite{lydersen2010hacking,qin2018homodyne}, and induced-photorefractive attacks\cite{ye2023induced,lu2023hacking,han2023effect}.
+While measurement-device-independent (MDI) QKD has successfully addressed detection-side loopholes\cite{lo2012measurement}, both MDI (source-side) and traditional protocols such as BB84 remain vulnerable to such attacks\cite{lu2023hacking}.